jomnius/study-notes/README.md

 - Settings - General - Accessibility - Larger Text --> check the app

 ---
-The following is just copy & paste from the original automatically generated template, here as a reference for me.
+HOX: the following is just copy & paste from the original automatically generated template, here as a reference for me.

 ### Markdown